General Information on German Shepherd Dogs

-The breed dates back to the 1890s, where it worked as a herding and farm dog.
-According to the German Shepherd Dog Club of America (GSDCA), the official parent club and “guardian” of the breed in the United States, the very first registered German Shepherd Dog in Germany was a “working sheepherder, requiring no training other than direction and finish to become proficient at the task.”
-GSDs were prized for their “utility and intelligence” and later used heavily in the World Wars, demonstrating their trainability, loyalty and courage.
+The breed dates back to the 1890s when it worked as a herding and farm dog.
+According to the German Shepherd Dog Club of America (GSDCA), the official parent club and "guardian" of the breed in the United States, the very first registered German Shepherd Dog in Germany was a "working sheepherder, requiring no training other than direction and finish to become proficient at the task."
+GSDs were prized for their "utility and intelligence" and later used heavily in the World Wars, demonstrating their trainability, loyalty, and courage.

 These qualities have been bred into German Shepherd Dogs for over a hundred years, endearing the breed to a wide public in practically every country of the globe as a companion, protector, and friend.

 The all-time ACE (Awards for Canine Excellence) winning breed is the German Shepherd Dog, with 13 awards.
 The Awards for Canine Excellence celebrate canine heroes in appreciation for the inspiring ways in which they contribute to our lives.
 Each year, five loyal, hard-working dogs are commemorated for making significant contributions to an individual or their community.

 Another breeder posted this.
 I wanted to share this because I couldn't say it any better than what was said.
 I even had a very reputable show breeder deny any updated pictures I sent her unless the dog was stacked.
 So I stopped sending her updates.
 I don’t stack my dogs.
 I think it is silly and unnecessary.
 I want to show the beauty of the dog itself in its natural stance and shape.
 Not to form it at an unnatural angle.
 I know of breeders that start stacking their puppies as young as 6 weeks.
 This is what the breeder said.